-If this year has taught us anything, it’s that our love affair with cafes will never die.
+If 2020 taught us anything, it’s that our love affair with cafes will never die.
 Whether it’s tucking into a stack of pancakes on a lazy weekend, a quick cabinet treat to go or kick-starting our mornings with terrific coffee, there’s nothing quite like a cafe to get the job done.
 While we remain loyal fans of established eateries who continue to effortlessly impress, we can’t look past the calibre of new cafes that have warmly opened their doors and made their mark during what can only be described as tumultuous times.
 From small neighbourhood spots to sleek, refined city eateries, these are the best new cafe openings of 2020 (in no particular order).

 Mount Albert locals got lucky this year with the opening of Dear Jane, the sunny new space from Fonda Chloe Huo and Fang Bai, who also opened Common Ground Eatery in Browns Bay.
 The cleverly crafted menu features a mixture of old school classics with a smattering of Asian-fusion dishes (think eggs Benedict, shakshuka and a salmon lox bagel sitting side-by-side with a sticky pork belly bowl, teriyaki salmon soba noodle salad, and a tonkatsu karaage chicken burger), along with irresistible cabinet treats, fresh juices and smoothies.